Jebediah: 2011–present: Reunion, Kosciuszko and Oiks

 Without, sort of, having to organise it too much, we were all committed to the band to see how far it would go; and I think everyone was really happy with where it ended up taking us ...
 We were 17 when we started touring, um ... it was really awesome to be involved with a label like Murmur as well—Murmur had a lot of really cool bands on the roster; I mean, just getting invited to see a Silverchair gig, or something like that, was really exciting.

 The band's perspective on the Murmur label is further elucidated; Thornton states: "There's no way we would've done what we did if Murmur wasn't our label", while Brett explained: "Because even though they were part of a much bigger company [Sony], um, we were shielded from a lot of that".

 On 28 September 2012 Jebediah performed at the Rock Lily venue, part of the Star Casino complex in Sydney with The Sculptures and Conrad Greenleaf as their support acts.
 On 24 November they played at the Super Saturday horse racing event at the Ascot Raceway, Perth.

 In January 2013 on web-based publication, Tone Deaf, Kevin described the songwriting process with his "best mates" as "a real democratic process, it's like trying to pass legislation".
 Kevin elaborated on the future of the group in March while promoting his fourth solo (Bob Evans) album: "I don't know, I like to think there will be [more to come].
 I'd love to make another Jebediah record but at this stage we haven't even got together or started writing or anything yet so it's too far away to really be able to tell".

 During January 2014 the band played locations in New South Wales, from Dee Why to Ulladulla.
 On 23 August 2014, Jebediah was the headline act at the Eaton Hills "FMX Extreme Weekend" in Queensland, Australia.

 In March 2015 Jebediah announced that they would be undertaking a 20th Anniversary tour in June that year, performing fan favourites and surprises in the first set, then their 1997 debut album Slightly Odway in its entirety.
 To coincide with the tour they announced that they would be releasing a new compilation album, Twenty, on 29 May.

+In September 2023, Jebediah released "Gum Up the Bearings", their first new single in over a decade.
+That same month, it was announced that the band would be inducted into the WAM Hall of Fame that November.
+Following a national tour in support of "Gum Up the Bearings", the band announced their sixth studio album OIKS.
+It is set for release on 12 April 2024 via Cooking Vinyl Australia.
+To coincide with the announcement, the band also shared a new single entitled "Rubberman".